In just a short period of time, CBD has become the stress-reducing strategy of the moment.

 And while a lot of additional research is needed to confirm its exact benefits, it does have a crazy amount of potential when it comes to relieving anxiety, pain, and other ailments (without getting you high!).

 The problem is that if you’re interested in trying it out, it can be tricky to figure out where to start.
-The industry is churning out products at a bootcamp-level sprint, and no one really knows which questions to ask when it comes to quality and label details.
+The industry is churning out products at a bootcamp-level sprint, and health consumers don’t really know which questions to ask when it comes to quality and label details.

 Plus, how do you want to use it?
 If you tried the drops and hated the taste, maybe swallowing a capsule would be better?
 Or maybe you want to use it for topical relief: A lotion for achy muscles or a roll-on oil for headaches?